-Not surprisingly, the appropriately-titled, Grand Ghosts is quite a bit darker than its predecessor.
+Not surprisingly, the appropriately-titled Grand Ghosts is quite a bit darker than its predecessor.
 It’s quite smoky and tends to glide back and forth between wisely whimsical soul and morosely profound cabaret.
 “I think some big things were ‘loss,’” Johansing tells me.
-She admits that much of the album was inspired by losses she experience during its writing process: “The songs I’m most passionate about are those about things and people that I lost in that time.”
+She admits that much of the album was inspired by losses she experienced during its writing process: “The songs I’m most passionate about are those about things and people that I lost in that time.”
 She tells me that her two favorite tracks are “Disappearing Act” and the album’s title track: “They’re not necessarily singles; they’re these epic, grand arrangements.
 I put the most energy into those and I feel like they’re very cinematic and the most ‘me.’
 Those are just the most ‘me.’”

-Despite Grand Ghosts hitting shelves next Tuesday, Johansing already has new music in the works, which should also be hitting shelves in the relatively near future: “I’m working on new music.
+Despite Grand Ghosts hitting shelves next Tuesday, Johansing already has new music in the works, which should also be dropping in the relatively near future: “I’m working on new music.
 It’s to be determined whether it will be a full LP, or just an EP.”
 In the meantime, she plans on hitting the road (“I’m doing a lot of planning for touring this spring.”)
 Details are yet to be finalized, although she is confirmed to play a gig with Thao & the Get Down Stay Down and Sallie Ford & the Sound Outside on March 2nd at the Great American Music Hall, as a part of San Francisco’s Noise Pop Festival.
 Despite the sullen heaviness of her upcoming album, she tells me that her live shows tend to evoke quite a different sentiment.
 She describes her performances to me as, “Epic, just having lots of fun… I think people generally have a lot of fun at my shows.”